 The FAMU DRS is committed to providing our Baby Rattlers with opportunities to grow

-an develop through interactive and supportive instruction and activities, expand their
+and develop through interactive and supportive instruction and activities, expand

-FAMU DRS Contains an Ementary school, a middle school, and a high school.
+FAMU DRS contains an elementary school, a middle school, and a high school.
 No matter

 styles are as varied as they are.